foolscapcon/foolscap-newsletter/_emails/2018-12-04-dec-workshops.md

 ### Reminder: Book Your Room!

 All this is happening at the Sea-Tac Hilton.
-It’s time to book your rooms!
-Use code Foolscap19 to get our [special rate](https://book.passkey.com/go/foolscap2019).
+It’s time to book your rooms! this link to get our [special rate](https://book.passkey.com/go/foolscap2019).

 ---